dantodev/php-array-tools/README.md

 Returns collection instance.

 #### `slice(int $offset, int|null $length = null)`
-slize the collection data with [array_slice](http://php.net/manual/en/function.array-slice.php).
+Slize the collection data with [array_slice](http://php.net/manual/en/function.array-slice.php).
 Returns collection instance.

 #### `chunk(int $size)`
 Returns an array of collections with given chunk size.

 #### `current(int $size)`
-returns item on current pointer position or 'null' if there is no item.
+Returns item on current pointer position or 'null' if there is no item.

 #### `next(int $size)`
 Increase internal pointer by one and returns the item or 'null' if there is no item on this position.